celiagomezdev/cinema-theater-app/README.md

 If the customer attemt to book a seat, but he/she already has a seat booked or that seat has been booked for any other customer, there will be a `409` response showing the correct error message to the user.

-Once the request is made, and if no error is encountered, it will reserve this seat to the sepecified user.
+Once the request is made, and if no error is encountered, it will reserve this seat to the specified user.

 ### Helpful Software

 * I recommend using [Robomongo](https://robomongo.org/) (now called Robo 3T) to manage easily your MongoDB database.

-* You can use [Axios](https://github.com/axios/axios) or [Postman](https://www.getpostman.com/) to perform the get and post requests.
+* You can use [Axios](https://github.com/axios/axios) or [Postman](https://www.getpostman.com/) to perform the GET and POST requests.